rd2/tbd/_site/index.md

 ----

-Relying on the OpenStudio [SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html "OpenStudio SDK") and the [Topolys](https://github.com/automaticmagic/topolys "Topolys source code repository on GitHub") gem, TBD automatically - and pretty instantaneously - identifies and manages _major_ thermal bridges behind the scenes for OpenStudio users.
+Relying on the OpenStudio [SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html "OpenStudio SDK") and the [Topolys](https://github.com/automaticmagic/topolys "Topolys source code repository on GitHub") gem, TBD automatically identifies and manages _major_ thermal bridges behind the scenes for OpenStudio users.
 For ASHRAE climate zone 7, enabling TBD should increase annual heating requirements between 5% to 15% (depending on building type) for "poor" to "regular" thermal bridging details in an otherwise well-insulated envelope.

 ### [Building energy modelling](#building-energy-modelling)